-Welcome to a New Blog about Borderline Personality Disorder (BPD)
+Welcome to a New Blog About Borderline Personality Disorder (BPD)

 Posted Apr 09, 2009

 Some in the mental health community do not conceive of BPD as a valid diagnostic entity.
-Even if they have taken the diagnosis seriously, clinicians have often used the diagnosis as shorthand for patients who challenge them and make them uncomfortable, largely due to the recurrent suicidality and difficulties with treatment engagement and collaboration people with BPD frequently exhibit.
+Even if they have taken the diagnosis seriously, clinicians have often used the diagnosis as shorthand for patients who challenge them and make them uncomfortable, largely due to the recurrent suicidality and difficulties with treatment engagement and collaboration, which people with BPD frequently exhibit.

-"Borderline" personality has it's origins in the 1930s, when a psychoanalyst, Adolf Stern, noted that there were a group of emotionally troubled people who did not clearly fall into the two major clusters of psychopathology of that era: "neurotic" and "psychotic."
+"Borderline" personality has its origins in the 1930s, when a psychoanalyst, Adolf Stern, noted that there was a group of emotionally troubled people who did not clearly fall into the two major clusters of the psychopathology of that era: "neurotic" and "psychotic."
 So, he called them a "borderland" group.
 The label, with slight modification, stuck.
 The BPD diagnosis has evolved considerably over the last 70 years, and it is now recognized as one of the Personality Disorders in the DSM-IV, the current diagnostic system in American Psychiatry.

 Moreover, turbulent emotional states are often at the center of stormy relationships with friends, family members, and romantic partners.
-When emotionally stressed, feelings of being harshly judged by others, or, experiences of dissociation (feeling mentally detached from one's physical body) can occur.
+When emotionally stressed, feelings of being harshly judged by others or experiences of dissociation (feeling mentally detached from one's physical body) can occur.
 While interpersonal relationships are problematic in BPD, there is also a disruption in the sense of self that is not readily apparent.
 This confusion about the self wreaks havoc on the capacity to pursue meaningful work and interests, the maintenance of a consistent view of oneself across time and situations, and the establishment of a consistent set of values.

 Who am I?

-For the last several years I have been fortunate to be a part of the research team at Columbia University-New York State Psychiatric Institute that investigates Borderline Personality Disorder and its treatment.
+For the last several years, I have been fortunate to be a part of the research team at Columbia University-New York State Psychiatric Institute that investigates Borderline Personality Disorder and its treatment.

-What I have learned in my work with people with BPD over the last 10 years is that, while there is truth to the notion that some in this group are difficult to treat even with specialized training, I have also learned that the challenges are greatly overshadowed by the resilience of individuals with this diagnosis, and the meaningful changes that these individuals can make in their lives when they are given access to high quality treatment by committed clinicians.
+What I have learned in my work with people with BPD over the last 10 years is that, while there is truth to the notion that some in this group are difficult to treat, even with specialized training, I have also learned that the challenges are greatly overshadowed by the resilience of individuals with this diagnosis, and the meaningful changes that these individuals can make in their lives when they are given access to high-quality treatment by committed clinicians.

-What is the Blog About?
+What is the blog about?

 I named this blog Science at the "Border" to emphasize not just the topic of BPD, but also the "border" between mind and brain.
-In modern scientific psychology and neuroscience, the Cartesian dualism that separated our mind from our physical selves is dissolving at an accelerating rate.
+In modern scientific psychology and neuroscience, the Cartesian dualism that separated our minds from our physical selves is dissolving at an accelerating rate.
 An emerging scientific discipline called social cognitive and affective neuroscience (SCAN) is rooted in the notion that the mind and brain are intertwined and shape each other throughout development.
 This blog will emphasize research that attempts to understand BPD at the border of mind and brain science.